 Scarlet J50 was born in December 2014.
 Still nearly the size of a newborn calf, her body condition began deteriorating in June 2018.
 By August, she was skin and bones.
 It was at this time that NOAA, DFO, SR3, the Lummi Nation, SeaWorld, and others stepped in.
 Breath samples were collected from Scarlet and attempts were made to medicate her with darts and offerings of live salmon.
 Barely able to keep up with her family, preparations were made to capture her.
 She was declared deceased by the Center for Whale Research on September 13th after disappearing a few days prior.

 Some people are better at dealing with extinction than others.
 I am very bad at it.
-Nothing is harder than watching those you love slowly wither away and carry their dead around.
+Nothing is harder than watching those you love slowly wither away and carry their dead around in mourning.
 The grief and suffering that these orcas are going through is heartbreaking.
 It is infuriating that these orcas are dying because of damage done to the ecosystem by humans and that the higher ups that could actually save them turn a blind eye.

 Below are photos from some of my orca encounters over the last few months.
-The next blog post will be normal and less depressing.

 Please do not use my photos without my permission.
 Just ask.